The Places view includes an interactive map viewer which allows you to search for places mentioned in your family tree.

 To get the best results from a place name search start a query with the most specific detail e.g. the village or town and then become more general e.g. the county or country.

 Search options can be accessed by pressing the button.
 You can customise some parameters of the search.
-Use the search are to limit the search to a particular country.
-If you make extensive use of the feature you must sign up for a free search key from Mapzen.
+Use the search area to limit the search to a particular country.

 Fig 3.
 The search options.